prabhu-mannu/prabhu-mannu.github.com/_posts/2016-09-01-java-lambda.markdown

         list.add("Item2");
         list.add("Item3");
         list.add("Item4");
-        //Simple online to sout the list works the same for Objects by using toString list.forEach(System.out::println);
+        //Simple online to sout the list works
+        //the same for Objects by using toString list.forEach(System.out::println);
     }
 }